JamesMitofsky/uvm-votes/minutes/SGA-funding-position-updates-and-club-continuity.md

   * Send meeting invite to Office of Civic Engagement for recurring meetings held on twice monthly basis.

     Move the UVM Votes Meeting
+actionItems:
+  - actionItem: Ask the Registrar's Office for more details on how texting all UVM students will work.
+Will we be using push notifications or SMS messages?
+    assignment: James & Mia
 ---